worthingtonjg/gamejams/index.md

 - All the art work is free from the Unity asset store
 - During the jam I taught her to wire up the animations, the animation controllers, and about prefabs
 - I wrote all the code and she designed all the levels
+- This worked out so well, I have used this same set of code to teach a game design class

 #### Github Repo